cmc-aau/biocloud-docs/docs/slurm/partitions.md

 | `node[14-15]` | 2x AMD EPYC 9565 | 144C / 288T | 2.3 TB | 12.8 TB NVMe | `zen5`<br>`epyc9565`<br>`scratch` |

 ## GPU partitions
+Nodes in this partition have GPUs installed and should ONLY be used when a GPU is needed for the job.
+The partition is chosen depending on the GPU model requested using the `--gres` option to `salloc`, `srun`, and `sbatch` job submission commands.
+Instructions on how to request a GPU node can be found in the [job submission](jobsubmission.md#requesting-one-or-more-gpus) page.

 **`gpu-a10`**